- Programs and Degrees

 Whether artistic skill and talent are an innate part of you and you are ready to fine-tune and craft those skills, or whether you simply have a passion for art and a strong will to learn, our bachelor’s in graphic design program was created for you.

 Graphic design is about taking a concept, an idea, a new creation and using it for a specific purpose.
 It is art with direction.
 You will be designing for a purpose, from both a passionate heart and strategic mind.

-Bachelor of Science, Bachelor of Arts, or Bachelor of Fine Arts Options in Graphic Design
+Bachelor of Arts or Bachelor of Fine Arts Options in Graphic Design

 Our different degree programs give you the opportunity to be as narrow or broad as you wish in this field.
 Through a BFA, a 70-hour, more inclusive major, you will focus heavily on the arts, which can be advantageous for those students planning to do post-graduate study.
 The BA and BS in Graphic Design provide the option for you to pair your degree with another area of study.
 These 46-hour majors allow the time for students to take a required minor in another area of expertise.